beyoung87/Cybersecurity-Portfolio/README.md

 Policy Development

-(These are common entry-level cybersecurity job skill categories.
-We are intentionally aligning the portfolio to job descriptions.)

 About Me

 I am currently completing structured cybersecurity training focused on real-world tools and analyst-level responsibilities.
 This portfolio reflects documented hands-on work.